L.I.F.E VALUES

 We also wanted to take the gifts, talents and skills we all have as a collective into our community.

-#LIFE is our LOVE of God in action outside of the four walls of a building.
+LIVING LIFE TOGETHER is our LOVE of God in action outside of the four walls of a building.
 We pool our gifts, talents and skills together into areas of social engagement and interest to draw our community into whanau focused activities.

 We believe that churches need to be seen in communities as more than just preaching scriptures at people but getting alongside them, loving on them as Jesus has loved on us and applying those scriptures as love in action.